-VAWA provides four specific protections against termination of HCV assistance for victims of domestic violence, dating violence, sexual assault or stalking.
+VAWA provides four specific protections against termination of HCV assistance for victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
 (Note: The second, third, and fourth protections also apply to terminations of tenancy or occupancy by owners participating in the HCV program.
-So do the limitations discussed under the next heading.)